The Cruise onboard River Tyme Too – Appleton

 Our main route, which happens to be the most picturesque route, — see how much we were meant to be in this business? — is heading downstream from Appleton.
 For those non-river rats (we realize that’s most people) who have no idea what that means – it means North (contrary to popular belief) – to Cedars dam and lock.
 Wooded bluffs and nice homes along with a few surprises may be found.

 Sometimes, the Captain wants to escape this 3-mile bathtub and actually go through the Cedars lock all the way to Little Chute.
-Then there are 3 more locks to go thru along a very nice canal.
+Then there are 3 more locks to go through along a very nice canal.
 OR, he might turn around and go upstream!
 This takes us through the heart – would it be the heart?
 Maybe the once upon a time heart, when the main road was the river, of the City of Appleton.
 4 locks and some urban views gives a whole new perspective on this place!
 When this happens, we end up next to the Appleton Yacht Club.
 No yachts are actually there, just a great long-time tradition that is simply there for the love of boating and getting on the water.
 A cause we wholeheartedly support.